laskagrzegorz/dataScienceProject/readme.md

 Welcome to my data science project focused on genre classification using Spotify data.
 This project aims to explore various classification models, fine-tune their hyperparameters, and present a comprehensive analysis of their performance.
-Our goal is to provide insights that could be valuable for stakeholders interested in music platforms, including potential CTOs.
+Our goal is to provide insights that could be valuable for stakeholders with significant statistical background with interested in music platforms, including potential CTOs.

 **Data sources**